pytask-dev/pytask/docs/source/tutorials/visualizing_the_dag.md

     dag = pytask.build_dag({"paths": SRC})
 ```

 Customization works best on the {class}`networkx.DiGraph`.
-For example, here we set the
+For example, here, we set the
 shape of all nodes to hexagons by adding the property to the node attributes.

 ```python